maxbundscherer/a-sdr/docs/index.md

 **This page is about automatic (live) monitoring/reporting of different radio signals and sdr related topics**.
 Unfortunately, this page is under construction and is not complete.
 This page has started on 04-Mar-2022 and there are a lot of things to publish and do.
 So check back from time to time.

 I am starting with publishing ft8-signal maps received with my loop antenna.
-The setup is based on GNU Radio & self-developed tools/software in Python and C++. **New data is automatically published every two hours.**.
+The setup is based on GNU Radio & self-developed tools/software in Python and C++. **New data is automatically published every two hours**.

 Timestamps are specified in UTC.

 ## Maps